lexibank/tlopo/out/vol3/chapter4.md

 Table 4.11 gives the terms for 'fruit' and related meanings in Nduke, Wayan Fijian and Tikopia.
 All three languages have generic terms for fruit and specific terms relating to bananas.

 The term 'fruit' in English has a number of senses, including: '1. vegetable products in general, that are fit to be used as food by men and animals … 2. the edible product of a plant or tree, consisting of the seed and its envelope, esp. the latter when it is of juicy pulpy nature … 5. the seed of a plant or tree regarded as the means of reproduction, together with its envelope' (OED).
 With terms glossed as 'fruit' in the dictionaries of Oceanic languages it is often difficult to determine which of the English senses are present in the meaning of the Oceanic term.
-[Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d): 208-209) concludes that POc &ast;puaq, the general term for 'fruit', denoted fruit as a plant part and plant product, rather than a food category.
-The number of reflexes of &ast;puaq that are glossed as 'seed' suggests that its meaning encompassed both the seed and its envelope (see §2.9).
+[Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d): 208-209) concludes that POc _&ast;puaq_, the general term for 'fruit', denoted fruit as a plant part and plant product, rather than a food category.
+The number of reflexes of _&ast;puaq_ that are glossed as 'seed' suggests that its meaning encompassed both the seed and its envelope (see §2.9).

 <table>
 <tr>